blackcathacker/thechats/README.md

 * Persistent logging of commands and messages
 * REST API for posting messages and querying persist log

+*BUT* this is a toy.
+It likely has bugs I haven't found.
+LOTS of error handling hasn't been added.
+Definitely needs more test coverage on the features completed near the end.
+Most importantly you can't really quit a chat session (`:quit` exists, but doesn't totally work, exit out of most telnet clients with `^]quit`).

 ## Getting Started

 * Requires Node v14 or greater